Applying for a grant from Säätiöiden post doc -pooli

 The attachments may be written in Finnish, Swedish or English, except for the abstract, which must be written in Finnish of Swedish.

-References can be added by the applicants themselves of by a referee.
+References can be added by the applicants themselves or by a referee.
 In the latter case, the applicant will send a request to a referee by logging into their own application and clicking the link “Request to referee” at the top part of the application.

 The application and/or references should mention the significance of the research period abroad for the applicant’s own field of research and for Finnish science in general.
+In addition, it should be clarified how the proposed postdoctoral project diverges from or builds upon the applicant’s earlier PhD research.

 The abstract, i.e. the summary, provides a brief overview of the content of the project and research plan (max.
 2 000 characters).